Patient Engagement Pavilion Spotlights Patient-Centered Care

 * Information is current as of February 20, 2017 and is subject to change.
 For the most up-to-date information, download the ACC.17 App, or visit accscientificsession.org.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Primary Hyperlipidemia
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Primary Hyperlipidemia

 Keywords: ACC Publications, ACC Scientific Session Newspaper, ACC Annual Scientific Session, Academies and Institutes, Aorta, Aortic Coarctation, Awards and Prizes, Cardiovascular Diseases, Follow-Up Studies, Heart Murmurs, Hyperlipoproteinemia Type II, Myocardial Infarction, Nurse Practitioners, Nurse Practitioners, Patient Participation, Risk Factors, United States Food and Drug Administration